Generic Animal Drugs: Approved or Unapproved?

 In general, FDA will not approve a generic animal drug until after any relevant patents, marketing exclusivities, or exclusive marketing rights for an approved brand name animal drug have expired.
 (The approved brand name animal drug is also called the “reference-listed new animal drug product” or the “pioneer” animal drug.)
 Rather than the full New Animal Drug Application process that a brand name animal drug goes through, a generic animal drug goes through the Abbreviated New Animal Drug Application process.
 The process is "abbreviated” because the drug company doesn’t have to conduct new safety and effectiveness studies with the generic animal drug.
 The Generic Animal Drug and Patent Term Restoration Act (GADPTRA) established the approval process for generic animal drugs in 1988.

 What is “marketing exclusivity”?

 FDA gives “marketing exclusivity” to a drug company that gets a brand name animal drug approved.
-Starting on the date of approval, marketing exclusivity is the period of time during which FDA will not approve a generic copy of the approved brand name animal drug.
+Starting on the date of approval, marketing exclusivity is the time period during which FDA will not approve a generic copy of the approved brand name animal drug.
 The marketing exclusivity lasts for five years for a first-time approval of an animal drug and three years for subsequent approvals of that drug.
 For example, the first time FDA approves a dewormer in horses, the drug company receives five years of marketing exclusivity.
 If FDA later approves that same dewormer for cows, the company receives three years of marketing exclusivity.